-The incentive of IB B to move slightly toward IB A is so strong that the strategies above could be supported as an equilibrium outcome only under more restrictive off-the-equilibrium beliefs.
-The problem here is that B is still farther from clients than A (i.e., stricter) even if B moves slightly closer to A. This might give B an incentive to move toward A under the off-the-equilibrium belief stated above in the condition on beliefs stated in (v), which would invalidate the existence of asymmetric equilibrium.
-If we impose the more stringent belief that a client is perceived to be a high-piety type only if he deals with a more remote IB-and the location of the remote IB is at least $1 + \underline{d} + \epsilon$ -then a deviation of B toward A is unprofitable under this restrictive belief, and the asymmetric equilibrium is realized.
+A (i.e., stricter) even if B moves slightly closer to A. This might give B an incentive to move toward A under the off-theequilibrium belief stated above in the condition on beliefs stated in (v), which would invalidate the existence of asymmetric equilibrium.
+If we impose the more stringent belief that a client is perceived to be a high-piety type only if he deals with a more remote IB - and the location of the remote IB is at least $1 + \underline{d} + \epsilon$ - then a deviation of B toward A is unprofitable under this restrictive belief, and the asymmetric equilibrium is realized.
 In this asymmetric equilibrium, one IB adopts a more extreme policy than the other.